ontolex/frequency-attestation-corpus-information/index.md

  skos:definition "concerned chiefly or only with yourself and your advantage to the exclusion of others"@en ;
  frac:attestation [
-   rdf:value "We're asked to see Rachel as this spoilt, self-centred woman
+   frac:quotedText "We're asked to see Rachel as this spoilt, self-centred woman
      but the rest of them are just as bad, if not worse."@en ;
    frac:observedIn <https://www.newstatesman.com/culture/tv/2023/10/
                     friends-comedy-humour-legacy-matthew-perry> ] .